Kazama1996/outsta9ram/README.md

 # outsta9ram

-A instagram like application, user can post picture and interact with other user by making comment or making a like to a post
+A instagram like application, user can post picture and interact with other user by making comment or  like to a post

 ## 1.Tools